kiwiheretic/logos-v2/README.md

 # README #

+### Preamble ###

+Several years ago was looking for an IRC bot that I could run anywhere.
+Some required mIRC, others required XChat, others would only run on Linux, and some would run only on Windows.
+This bot is my solution to that problem.

+### History ###

 This is the Logos-V2 project, a Django/Twisted IRC bot  originally based (in concept) on the [CancelBot Project](http://cancelbot.sourceforge.net/home.html), but no longer shares any code (except for a few lines) with the original project.
 No longer binds to XChat but is completely self contained.
 Is cross platform and supports Centos, Ubuntu & Windows.
 (Basically anywhere Django, Twisted and Python 2.7 is supported).
 Released under the Apache License.

 ### Features ###

 Features include:
+  * Cloud Memos - just like a web based MemoServ
+  * Cloud Notes system accessible from web and IRC.
+Useful for storing bible notes.
+  * Fine grained permission system based on Django-guardian (new feature)
   * User and developer documentation on [wiki](https://github.com/kiwiheretic/logos-v2/wiki)
   * Written in Python using Twisted and Django frameworks
   * Compatible with CancelBot bible translations
   * Easy to customise for your own personalised bot
-  * Cloud Notes system accessible from web and IRC.
-Useful for storing bible notes.
-  * Fine grained permission system based on Django-guardian (new feature)

 Plugins:
   * Everything (or mostly) is designed as a plugin